Things to Do in Dresden

 In past centuries Dresden was considered the pearl of the European baroque, with its many churches, palaces and museums.
 The polemic bombardment of allies at the end of the Second War and the subsequent administration of the communist government have completely changed the character and atmosphere of this German city.
 During the 2-hour guided tour in Spanish we will go into this fascinating history of ancient splendor, the destruction of the War and the impressive reconstruction in the time of German reunification.
 Our tour begins next to the statue of King John I of Saxony (König-Johann-Denkmal) in Theaterplatz square in front of the famous Semper opera.
 It is there where we will find out about the Wettin dynasty, under which the city flourished with culture, art and architecture.
 Then we will continue to cover the most important points such as: The Zwinger Palace - a real baroque jewel The Dresden Palace - the museum of the famous Grünes Gewölbe ("green vault" and other treasures of the Saxon monarchy The Hofkirche cathedral - Cathedral of the Blessed Trinity largest religious building in Saxony Fürstenzug- longest tile mural in the world Concluding in front of the emblematic Church of Our Lady (Frauenkirche) - a visible symbol of German effort to rebuild its historical heritage

-On my tour I want to share with you the beautiful historical and historically rebuilt city center of Dresden.
+On my tour I want to share with you the beautiful and historically rebuilt city center of Dresden.
 By walking through the "Altstadt" we will discover the beauties that this city has to offer and I hope to give you an insight on German history and culture within our walk of about two hours.

 I am Paul, and academically trained teacher for English and History and I am thrilled to show you the gems of my city.
 We will hear about the rich history of the region of Saxony as well as Germany and East Germany's socialist past as we stroll past examples of baroque and Renaissance as well as socialist architecture.